 Animal health

-Monitoring animal health in South Australia
+Monitoring animal health in SA

-Our biosecurity division maintains the productivity of our primary industries, protects our natural environments and sustains the health and wellbeing of our communities.
+Our biosecurity division maintains the productivity of our primary industries, protects our natural environments, and sustains the health and wellbeing of our communities.

 About animal health

 The Department of Primary Industries and Regions (PIRSA) Biosecurity division monitors animal health in South Australia.
+Our responsibilities include managing:

 • property registration, animal identification and movement restrictions